tamld/dd-clone-linux-system/README.md

 sr0    11:0    1   4.1G  0 rom  /cdrom
 ```

-- Ensure that SSH is installed and configured on both Machine A and Machine B. Verify network connectivity:
+- Ensure that SSH is installed and configured on both Source Server and Destination Server.
+Verify network connectivity:
-- Ping Machine A and Machine B from the client machine to ensure connectivity.
+- Ping Source Server and Destination Server from the client machine to ensure connectivity.
 - Set up SSH keys for password-less login if needed.

-### 2. 🔄 Preparation on Machine B
+### 2. 🔄 Preparation on Destination Server

-Ensure Machine B is prepared to receive the disk image:
+Ensure Destination Server is prepared to receive the disk image:

 1. Update package lists and install necessary tools (`lvm2`, `grub-pc`).
 2. Boot from a Live CD and ensure all partitions are unmounted.